Laggan-Gang/Claes/README.md

 # Claes
-Claes bot
-The bot Claes
+Claes bot.
-the bot created especially to mimic Claes, Claes bot.
+The bot Claes.
+The bot created especially to mimic Claes, Claes bot.
 That bot?
 Yes!
 That bot.